The link between climate change and infectious disease

 A failure to slow global warming is providing many deadly diseases with the opportunity to expand their reach, putting the health of millions of people at risk.
 Read on to understand more.

-As climate change alters temperatures and weather patterns around the world, the risk of vector-borne diseases like dengue fever and Zika virus will increase.
+As climate change alters temperatures and weather patterns around the world, the risk of vector-borne diseases like malaria, dengue fever and Zika virus will increase.
 Here’s what that means for global health and what can be done to limit the damage.

 Virtually all vector-borne diseases have a climate dimension.
-There are three key ways climate change affects vectors:

 A failure to slow global warming is providing many deadly diseases with the opportunity to expand their reach, putting the health of millions of people at risk.
 Read on to understand more.